myitcv/gobin/README.md

 See the [FAQ](https://github.com/myitcv/gobin/wiki/FAQ) for more details.

+### `gobin` is deprecated as of Go 1.16

+Go 1.16 supports [`go install $pkg@$version`](https://golang.org/doc/go1.16#go-command) to install commands without affecting the main module.
+This is the default and most popular mode of operation for `gobin`.

+A proposal to support [`go run $pkg@$version`](https://github.com/golang/go/issues/42088) was accepted in January 2021, and should hopefully land in Go 1.17.
+This will cover the `gobin -run` use case.

+Hence we have decided to archive this project.

 -->
 ### `gobin`

 The gobin command installs/runs main packages.

 See the [FAQ](https://github.com/myitcv/gobin/wiki/FAQ) for more details.

+### `gobin` is deprecated as of Go 1.16

+Go 1.16 supports [`go install $pkg@$version`](https://golang.org/doc/go1.16#go-command) to install commands without affecting the main module.
+This is the default and most popular mode of operation for `gobin`.

+A proposal to support [`go run $pkg@$version`](https://github.com/golang/go/issues/42088) was accepted in January 2021, and should hopefully land in Go 1.17.
+This will cover the `gobin -run` use case.

+Hence we have decided to archive this project.

 <!-- END -->